 When you feel the anchor giving you some resistance, start dropping the line out.
 Knowing how many lines you need requires understanding the scope.

 Once your anchor is in the water along with the scope, put your boat into reverse and give it a good tug.

 I typically rev my engine up to 2000rpm.
-It works for me and the condition I’m boating in, your circumstances might be different.
-I would suggest you ask other boaters in your area of what they do.
+It works for me, and the condition I’m boating in, your circumstances might be different.
+I would suggest you ask other boaters in your area what they do.

 Finally, when I feel that the anchor has dug in and is holding the boat well, I typically come a bit closet to it.